Jacobkkaae/Jacobkkaae/README.md

 Semester project on the bachelor developing a machine learning pipeline for imputing missing travel-time data in road networks.
 Combines **Graph Neural Networks (GAT and GraphSAGE)** to model spatial relationships with recurrent neural networks for temporal patterns.
 Includes model training, hyperparameter experiments, and evaluation of different approaches.

-*Developed as part of a project at Aalborg University.*
+*Developed as part of a multi-project at Aalborg University.*

 ### [Consilio — P4 Software Project](https://github.com/3xTremee/ConsilioFinal_P4)